Additional Undergraduate Major in Engineering Design, Innovation and Entrepreneurship

 For over 30 years, we have imparted to students a tried-and-true methodology to innovating products and services.
 Students emerge from our programs with hard and soft skills that empower them to solve real-world problems, regardless of industry, technology or discipline.

 Principal Technical Program Manager, Motional

 Andrew, an undergraduate and graduate alumni from CMU, began his career at Raytheon as an engineer, where his work there blended undergraduate engineering training and mechanical skillset with the interdisciplinary skills in business and design he learned in the MIIPS program.
 He credits his time at the Institute for his ability to develop complete product solutions and add value as an engineer in innovation in his career.
 Andrew now works at Uber Advanced Technologies Center.

-Sarika and Ida, both engineering graduates from CMU, combined their technical training in engineering with innovation and entrepreneurship training the learned at the Institite to launch Refiberd, billed as “the solution the textile world has been waiting for”.
+Sarika, an engineering graduate from CMU, combined her technical training in engineering with innovation and entrepreneurship training the learned at the Institute to launch Refiberd, billed as “the solution the textile world has been waiting for”.

 Bajaj first started experimenting with textiles and textile development as an undergraduate with CMU's IDeATe program, under Professor Olivia Robinson, Julie Chen, and Susan Finger.

 "IDeATe was my first introduction into textiles and the technology behind the field.
 My original background was electrical engineering, but I quickly learned how much precision and engineering was involved in the fashion and textile world, so I became interested in how to meld the two disciplines.
 The Master of Science in Technology Ventures and VentureBridge then gave us the tools to convert a technology exploration into an economically viable concept,” Bajaj said.

 Himanshu Rasam (MIIPS '16)

 Product Manager, Meta